Developer Guide

 MSS

-- User requests to delete a specific person in the list
+- User requests to delete a specific customer in the list by index or name

 -